SteveAbb/Vestigo/readme.md

 To install the Vestigo reader on a Raspberry Pi running Raspbian, follow these steps:

 Install the Bluetooth support package
-`apt-get install bluetooth`
+	apt-get install bluetooth
-Verify the bluetooth daemon is running `/etc/init.d/bluetooth status`
+Verify the bluetooth daemon is running
+	/etc/init.d/bluetooth status
 Verify your adapter is recognized
-`hcitool dev`
+	hcitool dev
 Install hcidump
-`apt-get install bluez-hcidump`
+	apt-get install bluez-hcidump
 Install python library "requests"
+Using easy_install:
+	easy_install install requests
-Using easy_install: `easy_install install requests` or using pip: `pip install requests`
+or using pip:
+	pip install requests

 That's it!

 Remember to add devices to the addresses.cfg file.
-An easy way to find an address of a device is to use `hcitool scan` for discoverable devices, or `hcitool lescan` for BLE devices.
+An easy way to find an address of a device is to use
+	hcitool scan
+for discoverable devices, or
+	hcitool lescan
+for BLE devices.
 For non-discoverable devices, put them into discoverable (such as opening up the bluetooth screen on iOS), and then capture their address before making them non-discoverable.

 Future features
 ---------------
 I have a load of features and enhancements I'd like to add to this project when I find more time.
 Here is a list of some that I'd like to add:
--Proper daemonization of the reader and server processes -WebSocket based web application demo
+- Proper daemonization of the reader and server processes
+- WebSocket based web application demo
--Normalization modules for different types of device adapters and reader adapters.
+- Normalization modules for different types of device adapters and reader adapters.
 Allowing you to relationally skew the incoming SSI of each device based on the reader and devices adapter (since different types of adapters give off different SSI readings)
--Research better means for getting a more accurate distance read of devices.
+- Research better means for getting a more accurate distance read of devices.
 Factor in Link Query?